Exiled1/CS344/Assignment_04/README.md

     however, processes can spawn a bunch of threads.
 Threading also carries the advantage of being able to easily communicate between threads, since all of a process share the same address space.
 Because of this ability to share a memory space, you can have many tasks running in parallel.
-    - Processes are more fit as heavy duty agents to take care of high importance tasks that you want to dedicate to a CPU such as dealing with
+    - Processes are more fit as heavy duty agents to take care of high importance tasks that you want to dedicate to a CPU such as dealing with large calculations.

 2. Which variation runs with higher performance?
 Did this surprise you?
     - Technically, for small values of K, processes should be faster, however with a larger value of K over a larger amount of data, threads should win out in terms of processing speed.
 Since the time to spawn a thread is negligable since the sort process should take longer to complete than the thread takes to spawn.
     - Did it surprise me?
-Not really, it's a common thing since all of the buffers are awaiting the previous buffer to return its data before starting its own processing
+Not really, it's a common thing since all of the buffers are awaiting the previous buffer to return its data before starting its own process.

 Are there benefits to using threads vs processes:
 Yes, there are definitely benefits to using threads over processes, since sharing resources as inner process